pudly/schmopera-hugo/content/articles/el-ultimo-sueno-de-frida-y-diego-at-san-diego-opera.md

 <figcaption>Key'mon W. Murrah sings Leonardo in the orchestra workshop of El último sueño de Frida y Diego (The Last Dream of Frida and Diego), February 19, 2022.
 Photo by Karli Cadel.</figcaption>
 </figure>

-Gabriela, a multi-racial Latina, was born in Berkeley, California.
+Frank, a multi-racial Latina, was born in Berkeley, California.
 As a woman, as a person of color, and as a disabled person – she is partially deaf – she says she has gotten used to the challenges of firsts.
 "I almost don't feel the pressure anymore.
 It's just a constant, knowing that people are going to be curious how I do and what I do," she says.
 Writing an opera for the first time is no different.

 She came to composition early on, when she took a program at the San Francisco Conservatory of Music in 1989.
 There, she not only learned composition but that "It's important to be a witness," she says.
 "I put what I witness in culture and politics, with the environment, and with relationships between human beings into the music."